Law of demand: Certain scenarios in stock trading

 Stock buyers acting in accord with the hot-hand fallacy will increase buying when stock prices are trending upward.
 Other rationales for buying a high-priced stock are that previous buyers who bid up the price are proof of the issue's quality, or conversely, that an issue's low price may be evidence of viability problems.
-Likewise, demand among short traders during a short squeeze can increase as price increases.

-Misconception of Veblen goods as an exception
+Veblen goods

 Unlike Giffen goods, which are inferior items, Veblen goods are generally high quality goods.
 The demand for Veblen goods increases with the increase in price.
 Examples of Veblen goods are mostly luxurious items such as diamond, gold, precious stones, world-famous paintings, antiques etc. Veblen goods appear to go against the law of demand because of their exclusivity appeal, in the sense that if a price of a luxurious and expensive product is increased, it may attract the status-conscious group more, since it will be further out of reach for an average consumer.
 Thorstein Veblen referred to this sort of consumption as the purchase of goods that do not exhibit additional utility or functionality but offer status and reveal socioeconomic position.
 In simple words, these goods are not bought for their satisfaction but for their "snob appeal" or "ostentation".
 Accordingly, all these factors also lead to an upward sloping demand curve for Veblen goods along a certain price range.

-However, despite appearing to break the law of demand, the upward-sloping demand curve for a Veblen good does not actually violate the law.
-This is because the social value of the good is itself dependent on the price; in other words, the good itself changes as the price changes.
-This is illustrated when looking at the derivative of societal demand for a social good (goods whose value depends on others' consumption of it) with respect to price:

-or

-In other words, the rise in price increases the societal demand for the good, and because an individual demands less of this good the more others have, the entire left-hand side is positive, meaning the right-hand side is positive.
-The RHS means that in general, people will demand more of the social good the higher price goes (though not necessarily every individual will do so).
-Because of the price itself leading to a change in the social good's value, as opposed to a pure price effect leading to an increase in demand, this does not constitute a law of demand violation.
+Gary S. Becker and Kevin M. Murphy analysed Veblen goods.
+Their analysis of the demand for paintings by masters and for other objects proves Veblen by relying heavily on the allocative role of prices in markets with social interactions.